-Last week, I wrote about why the fascination of Alexander the Great and his life endures even 2,336 years after his death.
-That post also spoke about how to best engage with his life and deeds by following the route of his campaigns through Asia Minor in modern Turkey on our In the Footsteps of Alexander tour.
+The fascination of Alexander the Great and his life endures more than 2,000 years after his death.
+We have long been running tours following the route of his campaigns through Asia Minor in modern Turkey on our In the Footsteps of Alexander tour.
 Of course, Turkey is not the only country with locations directly connected to the great king's career.
 On the modern map, his and his armies' itinerary also traverses Syria, Lebanon, Israel/Palestine, Jordan, Egypt, Iraq, Iran, Turkmenistan, Uzbekistan, Afghanistan, Pakistan, and finally the Northwest of India.

 But that impressive march only began with his crossing of the Hellespont at the age of 21 and ended with his death in Babylon at 32.
 So, in what modern country did Alexander spend the first two decades of his life?
 The answer is (with the exception of short periods spent campaigning in what are now Bulgaria and the Former Yugoslav Republic of Macedonia) Greece!